 - the Qur’ans which Muslim minorities living in European Christian lands copied, interpreted, translated into local vernaculars, often in Arabic script (aljamía)

-To present a comprehensive historical assessment of the European Quran EuQu will:
+To present a comprehensive historical assessment of the European Qur’an EuQu :

-- document the circulation and dissemination of Arabic Qur’ans and translations of the Qur’an (in manuscript and in printed editions);
+- documents the circulation and dissemination of Arabic Qur’ans and translations of the Qur’an (in manuscript and in printed editions);

-- assess the ways in which the Qur’an was exploited in religious, political, scholarly and cultural discourse in medieval and early modern Europe; and,
+- assesses the ways in which the Qur’an was exploited in religious, political, scholarly and cultural discourse in medieval and early modern Europe; and,

 - EuQu seeks to challenge both traditional perceptions of the Qur’anic text and well-established ideas about European religious and cultural identities.
-At the same time our project will address pressing and current issues in Europe and promises to open new perspectives on our multi-religious societies.
+At the same time our project is addressing pressing and current issues in Europe and promises to open new perspectives on our multi-religious societies.